IIT-Madras-DSAI-Department/end-semester-project-Sm1486/README.md

 ## 📁 Repository Structure

-* Describe your repository structure here.
-Explain about overall code organization.
+* There are two files, main.py and algorithms.py.
+* The algorithms.py file has the code for all the classes of the models.
+* The main.py file has the code to run and inference the models on the dataset.

 ---

 ## 📦 Installation & Dependencies

-* Mention all the related instructions for installation of related packages for running your code here.
+* Dependencies - numpy and pandas
+* pip install numpy pandas

 ---